jherey/amazing-cabbage/src/pages/posts/intro-to-ssh.md

 * Server responds with the public key it has so the client, having the private key can verify it's the intended host.
 * If successfully verified, connection is established.

+The ssh agent handles all of the authentication and the app making the request doesn't bother about it.

 ## Basic SSH Commands